 With the right tools, getting work done by remote workers will be as seamless as their in-house counterparts.
 There are several apps which will improve the productivity and efficiency of remote employees.
-Examples include Evernote, Dropbox, Badger Maps, AceProject, and Microsoft OneNote.
+Examples include Evernote, Dropbox, Badger Maps, AceProject, and Microsoft OneNote, and general management software.

 The separation between time for work and time for everything else must be a distinction clear to your team.
 When you aren’t working though, building a healthy relationship with each of your team members can help you achieve so much more (professionally) with them.
 Simply by having them like you, they will be more receptive to your wishes in the following ways:

 Build a relationship during your check-ins or have a retreat with your team.
 Being able to see your remote team members face-to-face increases cooperation, communication, and will build stronger relationships.